-133 Sample preparation
+Sample preparation

 To prepare mounts for SIMS analyses, xenoliths and megacrysts were lightly crushed, and grains of each mineral phase were picked based on optical purity.
-Grains were cleaned by sonicating in DI water for 1 minute before rinsing in ethanol and drying overnight.
-To create a mount, grains were pressed into indium-filled 1-inch aluminum rounds (e.g., Koga et al., 2003; Aubaud et al., 2007).
-A grain of Suprasil 3002 glass (1 ppm H2O certified by Heraeus Quarzglas)

-or synthetic forsterite (0.04 ppm H2O, Koga et al., 2003) was included in each mount for measuring the background water content of the instrument.
-Suprasil glass in particular had reproducible low water concentrations, making it the recommended material for use as a blank.
+Grains were cleaned by sonicating in DI water for 1 min before rinsing in ethanol and drying overnight.
+To create a mount, grains were pressed into indium-filled 1-inch aluminum rounds (e.g., Koga et al. 2003; Aubaud et al. 2007).
+A grain of Suprasil 3002 glass (1 ppm H2O certified by Heraeus Quarzglas) or synthetic forsterite (0.04 ppm H2O, Koga et al. 2003) was included in each mount for measuring the background water concentrations, making it the recommended material for use as a blank.
 A grain of ALV-519-4-1 basaltic glass was also always included to track instrumental drift over the course of a session.
 Mounts were ground by hand with SiC sandpaper to expose the approximate center of each grain.
 They were then polished using diamond solutions down to a 1 μm polish before being cleaned again with DI water and ethanol.

-146 Analytical conditions
+Analytical conditions

-147 Water concentrations in NAMs were measured in mineral grains using the Cameca IMS 148 6f ion microprobe at the Department of Terrestrial Magnetism (DTM), Carnegie Institution of 149 Washington.
-Data for this study were gathered over three analytical sessions in July 2014, April 150 2015, and January 2016.
-Prior to analysis, mounts were stored in a vacuum oven at 50°C for at 151 least 12 hours, then removed and coated with ~40 nm of gold.
-Samples were introduced into the 152 exchange chamber at least 24 hours before being moved into the main chamber in order to maintain the ultrahigh vacuum ($P < 10^{-9}$ torr) necessary for measuring volatiles in nominally 153 154 anhydrous minerals.
+Water concentrations in NAMs were measured in mineral grains using the Cameca IMS 6f ion microprobe at the Department of Terrestrial Magnetism (DTM), Carnegie Institution of Washington.
+Data for this study were gathered over three analytical sessions in July 2014, April 2015, and January 2016.
+Prior to analysis, mounts were stored in a vacuum oven at 50 °C for at least 12 h, then removed and coated with ~40 nm of gold.
+Samples were introduced into the exchange chamber at least 24 h before being moved into the main chamber to maintain the